Written down: Accounting drill keeps bitcoins from getting wider acceptance

 This is happening even though there are no official guidelines under the Generally Accepted Accounting Principles (GAAP) over how companies should account for digital assets.
 Accountants are operating out of a consensus among auditors — in their “non-authoritative” voice as they try to define the new era in a new report — that cryptos are not considered cash, or financial instruments, but “indefinite-lived intangible assets” because they “lack physical substance.”

-In general, intangible assets tend to be related to a company's activities and operations — marketing, customer relations, technological skills, or artistic expressions, says Allen Huang, accounting professor and associate dean at the Hong Kong University of Science and Technology's school.
+In general, intangible assets tend to be related to a company's activities and operations — marketing, customer relations, technological skills, or artistic expressions, says Allen Huang, accounting professor and associate dean at the Hong Kong University of Science and 's business school.
 Classifying Bitcoin as such is a stretch.
 However, that's where it is now as accountants try to fit crypto into existing categories.
 And, as an intangible asset, Bitcoin's book value can go only one way: down.

 If a company bought Bitcoin at $60,000, and the fiscal quarter ended with the crypto at $35,000, its investments will have to be impaired and written down to $35,000 per coin.
 The converse, however, is not true.
 A chief financial officer can't write up her firm's investments if the price goes back up to $60,000.
 She can do that only when the company sells the coins.
 This makes it difficult for a company to book gains on its crypto assets, while leaving open plenty of earnings downside.